 The Academy has written to all MTI Leads to inform then that Hospitals with overdue reports will have their Certificates of Sponsorship (COS) suspended until the required information is received.
 The sanction will apply to all COS assigned as of Monday 3 July 2023.
 If the required paperwork is not sent within the correct time frames, then we have no option but to pause processing COS requests to that organisation.
 Read the full letter below.

-If you have a query about the MTI programme or an individual application, the most effective way to contact us is to email: firstname.lastname@example.org with the full name of the doctor interested in, or applying for, an MTI placement in the email subject.
+If you have a query about an individual application, please email us at email@example.com with the full name of the doctor interested in, or applying for an MTI placement in the email subject.